ncatlab/nlab-content/pages/5/3/9/2/2935/content.md

 ## References

-The notion of Poisson sigma model  was originally introduced by Schaller, Strobl and Ikeda, motivated from an attempt to unify several two-dimensional models of [[gravity]] and to cast them into a common form with [[Yang-Mills theory|Yang-Mills theories]].
+The notion of Poisson sigma model  was originally introduced by P. Schaller, T. Strobl and K. Ikeda, motivated from an attempt to unify several two-dimensional models of [[gravity]] and to cast them into a common form with [[Yang-Mills theory|Yang-Mills theories]].

+* P. Schaller, T. Strobl, _Poisson structure induced (topological) field theories_, Modern Phys.
+Lett.
+A 9 (1994), no. 33, 3129--3136, [doi](http://dx.doi.org/10.1142/S0217732394002951); _Introduction to Poisson $\sigma$-models_,  Low-dimensional models in statistical physics and quantum field theory (Schladming, 1995),  321--333, Lecture Notes in Phys. __469__, Springer 1996.

+* Thomas Strobl, _Gravity from Lie algebroid morphisms_, Comm.
+Math.
+Phys.  __246__  (2004),  no. 3, 475--502, _Algebroid Yang-Mills theories_,   Phys.
+Rev. Lett.  __93__  (2004),  no. 21, 211601, 4 pp. [doi](http://dx.doi.org/10.1103/PhysRevLett.93.211601)

+* M. Bojowald, A. Kotov, T. Strobl, _Lie algebroid morphisms, Poisson sigma models, and off-shell closed gauge symmetries_,  J. Geom.
+Phys.
+54  (2005),  no. 4, 400--426, [doi](http://dx.doi.org/10.1016/j.geomphys.2004.11.002)

 The detailed argument by Cattaneo and Felder on how Kontsevich's formula for the deformation quantization star product is the 3-point function of the Poisson sigma-model is in